Hurricane Otis ravages Acapulco, Mexico

 Damages and casualties

-Because of the death and devastation to the city, the World Meteorological Organization decided to retire the name Otis from the eastern Pacific hurricane naming list in March 2024.
+Because of the death and devastation to the city, the World Meteorological Organization retired the name Otis from the eastern Pacific hurricane naming list in March 2024.
 And it was to be replaced by the name Otilio for the 2029 season.

 The economic cost to the city was later estimated to have caused US$3.2 billion (or 53,198 million Mexican pesos) in damages.

-Humourously, when Mexican President Andrés Manuel López Obrador valiantly visited the city as part of recovery efforts in the days following the storm and his jeep became stuck on the water-logged roads, local commentators on social media couldn't help themselves and memes appeared suggesting that this was yet another of The Simpsons' predictions coming true.
+Humourously, when Mexican President Andrés Manuel López Obrador visited the city as part of recovery efforts in the days following the storm, and his jeep became stuck on the waterlogged roads.
+Social media lost it's collective mind and memes appeared suggesting that this was yet another of The Simpsons' predictions coming true.

 Recovery and rebuilding

-Bloomberg reported continued widespread infrastructure issues such as malfunctioning traffic lights, streets cluttered with trash, and damaged roads rendering some areas inaccessible.
-By November 6, normal operations had resumed at 60 Pemex gas stations and local authorities estimated they had cleaned up 250 metric tons of garbage along Acapulco's coastal streets.
+Bloomberg reported continued widespread infrastructure issues, including malfunctioning traffic lights, streets cluttered with trash, and damaged roads.
+The extensively damaged roads and infrastructure rendered some areas inaccessible.
+By November 6, normal operations had resumed at 60 Pemex gas stations.
+And local authorities estimated they had cleaned up 250 metric tons of garbage along Acapulco's coastal streets.

 Nonetheless, six months post-hurricane, signs of devastation from Hurricane Otis were still evident in Acapulco.
-Beaches remain littered with washed-up boats, upscale restaurants were shuttered, and the marina was cluttered with half-sunken yachts and debris, as reported by Bloomberg and Expansión.
-Expansión further noted that Acapulco faced a lengthy path to recovery, citing slow progress and persistent trash accumulation as ongoing challenges.
+Bloomberg and Expansión reported that washed-up boats still littered beaches while owners shuttered upscale restaurants.
+Half-sunken yachts and debris clogged the marina.
+Expansión noted that Acapulco faced a lengthy path to recovery, citing slow progress and persistent trash accumulation as ongoing challenges.

 Economically, Acapulco suffered a significant setback.
-Before Hurricane Otis, the city contributed 65% of Guerrero's tourism revenue; now, that figure had dwindled to just 23%, reflecting the severe impact on the local economy.
+Before Hurricane Otis, Acapulco generated 65% of Guerrero’s tourism revenue.
+After the hurricane, this figure dropped to just 23% - a severe economic decline.

 Beyond the physical and economic toll, Acapulco had to contend with serious security concerns.
 Bloomberg reported ongoing issues with gangs that seized control during the post-hurricane looting, particularly in non-tourist areas.
 Extortion and homicides were prevalent, underscoring the security challenges that persist despite efforts to restore normalcy.

-Furthermore, Acapulco was grappling with a dengue outbreak exacerbated by the hurricane's destruction, which disrupted mosquito fumigation efforts in the city.
-This health crisis added another layer of complexity to Acapulco's recovery efforts, highlighting the multifaceted challenges the city faces in its journey toward rehabilitation and rebuilding.
+Furthermore, Acapulco was grappling with a dengue outbreak exacerbated by the hurricane's destruction, which disrupted mosquito fumigation efforts.
+This potential health crisis added another layer of complexity to Acapulco's recovery efforts.

-Mexican President Andrés Manuel López Obrador unveiled a 61.3-billion-peso (US$3.6 billion) recovery package for Acapulco and the neighboring municipality of Coyuca de Benítez just one week after Hurricane Otis struck the Guerrero coast.
+One week after Hurricane Otis struck, President López Obrador announced a 61.3-billion-peso (US$3.6 billion) recovery plan for Acapulco.
 By February, Tourism Minister Torruco reported that the recovery efforts were progressing faster than initially anticipated.

-However, despite these efforts, only 9,500 out of the 21,000 hotel rooms which were operational before Otis were currently able to accommodate guests.
-This meant that 55% of the rooms remained closed for some time following the storm.
+Despite this, only 9,500 out of the 21,000 hotel rooms that were operational before Otis were able to accommodate guests.
+For at least six months after the hurricane struck, there were only 45% of hotel rooms available for rent.

 Hurricane John - October 2024

-To make matters worse, only one year later - in October 2024, Hurricane John hit Acapulco, although with far less severity.
-Hurricane John was a category 3 and it made landfall further south, still causing severe flooding and widespread damage to an already traumatised population.
-Hurricane John generated over one metre of rain and neighbourhoods were submerged with serious disruptions.
+To make matters worse, only one year later, in October 2024, Hurricane John hit Acapulco, although with far less severity.
+Hurricane John was a Category 3, and it made landfall further south.
+This still caused severe flooding and widespread damage to an already traumatised population.
+Hurricane John generated over one metre of rain, submerging neighbourhoods and causing serious disruptions.
 Roads became impassable because of landslides.
-There were extensive power outages leaving tens of thousands of residents in both the state of Guerrero and Oaxaca without power.
-Around 40,000 homes were damaged which affected more than 150,000 residents.
+Extensive power outages in both Guerrero and Oaxaca left tens of thousands of residents in both states without power.
+Around 40,000 homes were damaged, affecting more than 150,000 residents.

 Weather forecasting

 Weather forecasting remains an imperfect science, despite significant technological advancements.
-The National Oceanic and Atmospheric Administration (NOAA) in the United States recently unveiled a new $180 million supercomputer system capable of performing 69.7 trillion calculations per second, aimed at improving weather prediction accuracy.
+The US National Oceanic and Atmospheric Administration (NOAA) recently launched a $180 million supercomputer.
+It performs 69.7 trillion calculations per second to improve weather forecasting.
 However, long-range forecasts still come with considerable uncertainties, even with the aid of sophisticated satellite imagery and other modern technologies.
-On a shorter scale, meteorologists can generally predict weather conditions quite reliably within the next 24 to 48 hours, often not requiring the most advanced tools.
+Meteorologists reliably predict weather 24–48 hours ahead, often without needing the most advanced tools for short-term forecasts.

 Acapulco as a smart city

-Some commentators have suggested that recovery and rebuilding efforts of coastal cities like Acapulco provide ideal opportunities for city planners to transform a devastated area into a smart "15-minute" city which is shown below in the AI rendering shared on social media in Acapulco.
+Some commentators suggested that the recovery and rebuilding efforts of coastal cities like Acapulco provide ideal opportunities for city planners to transform a devastated area into a smart "15-minute" city.
+The following AI imagining of a rebuilt Acapulco was widely shared on social media.

-Smart "15-minute" cities will conceivably include more advanced urban infrastructure, the Internet of Things (IoT) and real-time monitoring of the movement of citizens along with so-called smart energy and smart transportation systems.
-A digital smart city such as those envisioned by globalists, would conceivably reduce individual freedoms of citizens by imposing digital governance and mass surveillance.
-Presently, such a scenario seems unlikely in a city like Acapulco as it is (like much of Mexico) a cash-driven economy with strong familial, social, and community networks.
+Smart "15-minute" cities will conceivably include more advanced urban infrastructure.
+They will include the Internet of Things (IoT) and real-time monitoring of the movement of citizens.
+There may also be so-called smart energy and smart transportation systems.
+A digital smart city, such as those envisioned by globalists, would conceivably reduce the individual freedoms of citizens.
+It does this by imposing digital governance and mass surveillance.
+Presently, such a scenario seems unlikely.
+Acapulco (like much of Mexico) is a cash-driven economy with strong familial, social, and community networks.

 Final thoughts